HSLdevcom/pelias-fuzzy-tests/README.md

   }
 }
 ```

-Once you've saved that config file somewhere, let's say `/etc/config.json` for example.
-You'll need to set the
-environment variable `PELIAS_CONFIG` to the path at which the file can be found.
+6. Set environment variable `PELIAS_CONFIG` to the path at which the file can be found.
 So do something like this, but
 with your path.

 ```bash